Smart Grid Overview

-A summary of the report is available here which outlines the recommendations for smart grid standardization in Europe.
+A summary of the report is available from this website which outlines the recommendations for smart grid standardization in Europe.

-In response to the mandate the Joint Working Group (JWG) has been transformed into the Smart Grid Coordination Group (SM-CG) that will be the focal point for the standards development for M/490.
+In response to the mandate the Joint Working Group (JWG) has been transformed into the Smart Grid Coordination Group (SG-CG) that will be the focal point for the standards development for M/490.

 Other groups have indicated their interest to respond to the mandate M490 on smart grids include:

-The ISG OSG (Open Smart Grid Protocol) is also expected to contribute to the work on Smart Grids in ETSI.
+The ISG OSG (Open Smart Grid Protocol) - now closed - has contributed to the work on Smart Grids in ETSI.

-The following is an extract of the list of ETSI standards relative to Smart Grids.
+The following is a list of the latest published ETSI standards relative to Smart Grids.
 It includes some of the standards dedicated to ETSI's Smart Grid activity.

 TR 102 935

 Machine-to-Machine communications (M2M); Applicability of M2M architecture to Smart Grid Networks; Impact of Smart Grids on M2M platform